55 Years Ago: George Harrison’s ‘Electronic Sound’ Points to Bigger Things

 Electronic Sound featured a whimsical self-portrait as its cover – and not much else, beyond a timely quote attributed to Arthur Wax: "There are a lot of people around, making a lot of noise; here's some more."
 For Bernie Krause, that felt like a ripoff.
 He was expecting to see his name, since he'd played such a key role in the conception of the project.
 This dispute presaged Harrison's subsequent copyright-infringement issue with "My Sweet Lord" from All Things Must Pass.

-The roots of Electronic Sound initially grew out of a sessions for Jackie Lomax, for whom Harrison was producing a debut recording for Apple.
+The roots of Electronic Sound initially grew out of a session for Jackie Lomax, for whom Harrison was producing a debut recording for Apple.
 There, Harrison was introduced to Krause, a former member of the Weavers who'd become deeply involved with the emerging analog synthesizer technology.
 Krause, in fact, had contributed Moog to the Monkees' version of "Star Collector" back in 1967.

 Listen to George Harrison's 'Under the Mersey Wall'